SanjaBozic/fidit/README.md

 # FIDIT One-page design with React and Bootstrap

-This is a small frontend React page created with the help of Bootstrap for a 45 min workshop to show students about React and Bootstrap v5.3.
+This is a small frontend React page created with the help of Bootstrap for a 45-minute workshop to show students about React and Bootstrap v5.3.

 If you don't have Node.js, install from here: [Node.js](https://nodejs.org/en/download).

 Add Node.js to your path.

-## Create a react app with bootstrap
+## Create a react app with Bootstrap
 In the terminal run:
 ```
 npm install -g create-react-app